Holistische Arts

 CIN 2: the difficult choice

 CIN 2 is a gray area.
-You are caught between watchful waiting and treatment.
+You are caught between waiting and treatment.
 There is no single right answer, but there are more options than you might think.

 What is CIN 2?